caltechlibrary/andor/README.md

 on small to medium EC2 instances with an S3 bucket for larger collections.
-A more elaborate but possibly more cost effective implementation would be replacing the web server with Cloud Front, the static file storage with S3 and running the API service in in AWS's container service or via their Lambda service.
+A more elaborate but possibly more cost effective implementation would be replacing the web server with Cloud Front, the static file storage with S3 and running the API service in AWS's container or via their Lambda service.

 ## Goals